alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/constructor-basics/README.md

 * What does `hel` + `wor` return?
     * It returns a new anonymous `std::string` object that contains "hello world!".
-This unnamed new object is a rvalue.
+This unnamed new object is an rvalue.
     * Then, we will pass this rvalue to `std::string()`, invoking the copy constructor of `std:string`, which will make a copy of the rvalue and return the new object to `foobar` by value.